Child Protection and Safeguarding

 Catherine Wayte Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Our Designated Safeguarding Lead is Mrs Emma Brown (Head Teacher).
-Our Deputy Designated Safeguarding Leads are Miss Maia Hill (Deputy Head Teacher), Mrs Lisa Hawkins (SENDCO) and Mr Kevin Shammas (SLT and Upper KS2 lead).
+Our Deputy Designated Safeguarding Leads are Miss Maia Hill (Deputy Head Teacher), Mrs Lisa Hawkins (SENDCO) and Mr Kevin Shammas (Assistant Head Teacher and KS2 lead).

 The Nominated Governor for Child Protection is Mrs Stephanie Wright.